 - Your in-hotel-room time is very precious.
 Don’t throw it away.
 Create a routine of things (mundane or otherwise) that can help you be productive and relaxed at the same time.
 Take time out to speak to your family, have a peaceful dinner, avoid binge-watching late into the night, and also create your pre-sleep routine that can help you fall asleep quickly.
 This will help you minimize wasted time in shoulder hours and will allow you to be efficient and productive.

-- Create a regimen and fixed place for all your personal belongings: Keys, passport, cables, chargers, toothbrush, airpods, the lot.
+- Create a regimen and fixed place for all your personal belongings: Keys, passports, cables, chargers, toothbrush, AirPods, the lot.
 Allocate a fixed place for them in your luggage and develop a habit over the course of time to keep those stuff in their allocated spots.
 This way you avoid all the forgetfulness anxiety associated with travel.